-- 1. The following types of development will be supported where they are located on sites with a Transport for London PTAL score of 5 or over: - a) Sites used predominantly for medical, care or educational purposes. - b) Applications which can reasonably be expected to result in an average of 100 or more additional person-trips per day (including servicing) post completion. - 2.
-In circumstances where a site's PTAL score is less than 5, paragraph 1 of this policy may be waived provided that public transport improvements necessary to elevate the site's PTAL score to 5 or over from completion are secured, or a Travel Plan produced which would provide good accessibility to the new development with measures to mitigate harm from congestion and air pollution.
-Planning obligations should be used to secure these results. - In line with Camden's Planning Guidance Transport 2021, the Forum has concluded that the measure of 'person trips' should be used as the starting point to assess transport impact and for this purpose an expectation of 100 new person trips per day represents a significant threshold, given the specific context of the Plan Area, above which special care is required to ensure that public transport facilities are adequate. - An example of a public transport improvement meeting the requirements of this policy is the development of a new health centre which is accompanied by improvements in bus frequency and the re-siting of bus stops to elevate the PTAL value of the health centre's site.
+- 1. Due to the impact of traffic congestion on air quality within the Plan Area, the following types of development will only be supported where they are located on sites with a Transport for London PTAL score of 5 or over: - a.
+Sites used predominately for medical, care or education purposes. - Applications which can reasonably be expected to result in an average of 100 or more additional person-trips per day (including servicing) post completion. - 2.
+In circumstances where a site's PTAL score is less than 5, paragraph 1 of this policy may be waived provided that public transport improvements necessary to elevate the site's PTAL score to 5 or over from completion are secured, or a Travel Plan produced that would provide good accessibility to the new development with measures to mitigate harm from congestion and air pollution.
+Planning obligations should be used to secure these results. - 6.48 An example of a public transport improvement meeting the requirements of this policy is the development of a new health centre which is accompanied by improvements in bus frequency and the re-siting of bus stops to elevate the PTAL value of the health centre's site.